Sitecore-Hackathon/2021-Tactical-Tech-Team/README.md

     - Containerize development(higher environments QA, UAT will be added in the future as well as K8s support) setup out of the box
     - Separate server for EE rendering
     - Ability to work in disconnected mode on FE side
-    - FE and BE could be split into two repositories to have full independence in the team, that was done as one repo due to hackaton limitation
+    - FE and BE could be split into two repositories to have full independence in the team, which was done as one repo due to hackathon limitation
   - What problem was solved (if any)
     - NuxtJS support for Sitecore solutions
-    - Improved development flow for the backend and frontend teams by removing necessity of integrated mode.
+    - Improved development flow for the backend and frontend teams by removing the necessity of integrated mode.
     - Use NUXT possibility to render the same page with GET (end-user) and POST (Experience Editor) requests.
 With this approach, we can have the flexibility of choosing different layouts for different pages, just create a new one in frontend/pages/ 🙌
     - We had fun
     - Multiple pizzas eaten